dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ## Configuring Auto-shutdown on the new VM

-FYI, the VM Template we deployed has Auto-Shutdown enabled by default.
+The VM Template we deployed has Auto-Shutdown enabled by default.
 Unless you change it, your VM will shutdown automatically at 11:59pm Pacific Standard Time every night.
 If you want to change that setting, or disable it, you can complete these steps.

 1. Open the [Azure Portal](https://portal.azure.com) and login with the credentials for your Azure Subscription
-1. Click on the "Resource Groups" icon along the left of the portal, then select the `<name>group` Resource Group you created above.
-1. From the list of resources in the Resource Group, click on your `<name>vm` Virtual Machine to open it's overview blade.
+1. Click on the "Virtual Machines" icon along the left of the portal, then select the `<name>vm` Virtual Machine to open it's overview blade.
 1. From the list of settings along the left, click on "**Auto-shutdown**".
 1. Then in the "**Auto-shutdown**" blade, configure the option according to your desires.
 You can read more about the feature here, [Announcing auto-shutdown for VMs using Azure Resource Manager](https://azure.microsoft.com/en-us/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/):